MARGARET FULLER NEIGHBORHOOD HOUSE

 • Strengthen MFNH’s immediate and long-term financial position and improve its community-serving facilities.

-In August, 2019, Studio G was selected as the project architect.
-Studio G is mission driven, bringing a depth of experience in nonprofit building projects.
+In August 2019, Studio G was selected as the project architect.
+Studio G is mission-driven, bringing a depth of experience in nonprofit building projects.
 They have expertise in designing housing, childcare and social service facilities, and nonprofit offices.
 Studio G also brings expertise in "green" building and historic preservation.

 With their help, the MFNH and CRA are considering a project that would include:

-• Construction of new mixed-income housing,
+• Construction of new affordable housing,

 • Renovations to the historic house,